Chris Gutierrez: Family background

-Chris was born in Delaware, United States on May 9, 1992.
+Gutierrez was born in Delaware, United States on May 9, 1992.
 His parents divorced when he was young, and then moved to the Philippines with his mother, leaving behind his dad in Seattle.
-They now live together with his grandmother Gloria Romero.
+They lived together with his grandmother Gloria Romero.

 Career

-Until the offer from Star Magic came, Chris never considered entering showbiz.
-He was only 13 when he was contacted by ABS-CBN’s talent management arm.
+Until the offer from Star Magic came, Gutierrez never considered entering showbiz.
+He was only 13 when he was contacted by ABS-CBN's talent management arm.
 In 2006, he was launched as a member of Star Magic Batch 13 along with 23 other aspiring actors.

-The same year, he made guest appearances in ABS-CBN shows: Homeboy, Wowowee and ASAP.
-He was later cast in ABS-CBN's show, Star Magic Presents: Abt Ur Luv.
-He plays role of Rickson a love interest to Giselle, played by Zia Marquez.
-This is the start of the Chris-Zia team up.
-He and Zia later reprised their respective roles in the follow-up season, Star Magic Presents: Abt Ur Luv Ur Lyf 2.
+The same year, he made guest appearances in the ABS-CBN shows Homeboy, Wowowee and ASAP.
+He was later cast in the show Star Magic Presents: Abt Ur Luv.
+He played the role of Rickson, a love interest to Giselle, played by Zia Marquez.
+This was the start of the Chris-Zia team up.
+He and Marquez later reprised their respective roles in the follow-up season, Abt Ur Luv Ur Lyf 2.

-When Abt Ur Luv ended in 2008.
-He then starred in the new season of Star Magic Presents, Star Magic Presents: Astigs.
+When Abt Ur Luv ended in 2008, he then starred in the new season of Star Magic Presents: Astigs.
 The show only went on for two mini-seasons, Astigs in Haay...School Life and Astigs in Luvin' Lyf.
-In Astigs in Luvin' Lyf, Chris was again paired with Marquez.
+In Astigs in Luvin' Lyf, Gutierrez was again paired with Marquez.